 - Build a secure and stable platform that could grow to $100M+

 - Integrate all facets of the business: web stores, ERP (Enterprise Resource Planning), product management, production flow, decoration, merchandising, reporting and shipping

 - Have online orders flow through production and decoration with minimal touches

 - Be able to build, merchandise and launch new stores in less than 48 hours

 - Offer a large selection of name-brand JIT items for men and women—with no minimums, no risks and no waste

 - Offer multiple payment, shipping, reporting and budgeting options

 - Empower employees to provide great service—and Do the right thing for all customers

 As iCoStore grew, it moved into a 32,000 square-foot facility that housed its technology, decoration, warehouse and fulfillment operations under one roof.
 Tom’s vision had become a reality. iCoStore could process large orders—or it could decorate one shirt at a time.

 Today, iCoStore is in the top 1% of promotional products distributors nationwide.
-It runs over 90 corporate programs ranging from $50,000 to $1M.
+It runs over 140 corporate programs ranging from $50,000 to $1M.
 It embroiders more than 40,000 pieces and, screen prints over 80,000 pieces per month. iCoStore is still located in Tempe, AZ—near its original location—and Tom is still leading the company.
 You can pick up the phone and call him.
 He will be happy to discuss your needs and propose a solution that works for you.

 iCoStore has grown and revolutionized the industry, but its original vision and straightforward goals have not changed.
 They are still at the core of the business.